Il Forno Pizzeria

 West Patrick Street and the Pizza Tradition It Supports

-Frederick, Maryland has spent the better part of a decade building a dining identity that punches above its size.
+Frederick, Maryland has developed a dining identity that stretches beyond its historic downtown.
 The city's historic downtown draws most of the attention, with a cluster of independent restaurants operating along Market Street and Carroll Creek that includes [Il Porto] for Italian, [ANDAZ fine indian dining] for the subcontinent, and [a.k.a.
 Friscos] for American comfort.
 But the West Patrick Street corridor, running west from downtown toward the suburban edges of the city, tells a different story about how Frederick actually eats day-to-day.
 This is the strip of auto shops, grocery anchors, and strip-mall restaurants that serves the commuter population, the family dinner crowd, and anyone who wants a reliable meal without the parking complications of the core.
 Il Forno Pizzeria at 1035 W Patrick St sits squarely in that context.

 Pizza as a category in mid-sized American cities tends to split between chain dominance and the occasional independent operator that carves out genuine local loyalty.
 Frederick's independent restaurant community, covered in depth in [our full Frederick restaurants guide], has enough depth that a neighbourhood pizzeria on the western corridor can occupy a distinct position: feeding the part of the city that isn't always well-served by the downtown concentration.
 That geographic function is worth understanding before evaluating any individual pizzeria on its culinary merits alone.